fprime-community/fprime-workshop-led-blinker-/docs/led-blinker.md

         output port gpioSet: Drv.GpioWrite
 ```

-!!! note
+> [!NOTE]
-    Input and output ports can be given any name that you choose.
+> Input and output ports can be given any name that you choose.
 In this example, we choose `run` and `gpioSet` since these names capture the behavioral intent.
 The types of `Svc.Sched` and `Drv.GpioWrite` are significant as these types must match the remote component.

 ### Continued Component Implementation